FRCTeam1672/Reefscape-Scoring-App/README.md

 ```
 where `TE.AM` is your team's number.
 For example, 1672 would be `10.16.72.2`.

 Then, simply run in the terminal `flutter build windows`.
-The compiled app will then publish to NT4 under the following topics:
+The compiled app will then be found in the following folder `build/windows/x64/runner/Release/` (make sure to have ALL the files in that folder, not just the .exe) be then publish to NT4 under the following topics:
 * `/AppScoring/ReefSide`
 * `/AppScoring/CoralLevel`
 * `/AppScoring/AlgaeLevel`